OmSadavarte/Biomechanics-Ai_ntl.ipynb/README.md

 <br>

 ## Novelty of our project
-Our project is a practical representation of Computer Vision in a real-life problem,it makes a starking attempt to help the companies and individuals in ergonomics and personal safety.
+Our project is a practical representation of Computer Vision in a real-life problem, it makes a starking attempt to help the companies and individuals in ergonomics and personal safety.
 I